microsoft/aca-dev-day/labs/2.ACA_Deployment/README.md

 }
 ```

-4. Create a new GitHub secret in your fork of this repository named `AzureSPN`.
-Paste the JSON returned from the Azure CLI into this new secret.
+4. Create a new GitHub secret in your forked repository named **`AzureSPN`**.
+Select **`Settings | Secrets and variables | Actions`** and paste the JSON returned from the previous Azure CLI output into this new secret.
 Once you've done this you'll see the secret in your fork of the repository.

    ![The AzureSPN secret in GitHub](docs/media/secrets.png)